bodkan/slendr/README.md

 -   You can tweak parameters influencing dispersal dynamics (how "clumpy" populations are, how far can offspring migrate from their parents, etc.) and define how these should change over time.
 For instance, you can see that in the animation above, the African population forms a single "blob" that really isn't spread out across its entire population range.
 Tweaking the dispersal parameters as show [this vignette](https://www.slendr.net/articles/vignette-03-interactions.html) helps avoid that.

 -   You can use *slendr* to program non-spatial models, which means that any conceivable traditional, random-mating demographic model can be simulated with only a few lines of R code.
 You can learn more in [this vignette](https://www.slendr.net/articles/vignette-04-nonspatial-models.html) (and in more detail in [this vignette](https://www.slendr.net/articles/vignette-05-tree-sequences.html)).
-Because SLiM simulations can be often quite slow compared to their coalescent counterperts, we also provide functionality allowing to simulate *slendr* models (without any change!) using a built-in *msprime* back end script.
+Because SLiM simulations can be often quite slow compared to their coalescent counterparts, we also provide functionality allowing to simulate *slendr* models (without any change!) using a built-in *msprime* back end script.
 See [this vignette](https://www.slendr.net/articles/vignette-07-backends.html) for a tutorial on how this works.

 -   You can build complex spatial models which are still abstract (not assuming any real geographic location), including traditional simulations of demes in a lattice structure.
 A complete example is shown [this vignette](https://www.slendr.net/articles/vignette-02-grid-model.html).